karenjosephine22/dms1_blog/posts/colour_form.md

 ---
-title: The Art of Color and Form
+title: The Art of Color and Form 🎥🪄🪅🪬
 published_at: 2024-08-19
-snippet: Mastering Palettes and Pen Tool Techniques
+snippet: Mastering Palettes and Pen Tool Techniques!!
 disable_html_sanitization: true
 allow_math: true
 ---